mlevans0/overleaf-server-docs/docs/maintenance/s3-migration.md

 !!! note

     These instructions are for v5.x and later.
-If you are following this guide for an earlier version please use `sharelatex` instead of `overleaf` in path names.
+If you are following this guide for an earlier version please use `sharelatex` instead of `overleaf` in path names and `SHARELATEX_` prefix instead of `OVERLEAF_` for environment variables.

 This guide will walk you through the migration from on-disk storage to an S3 compatible object storage.